yuno-payments/yuno-docs/docs/SDKs/sdk-customizations-ios.md

 next:
   description: ''
 ---
-Yuno iOS SDK lets you modify styles by changing font, button, and color styles.
-To customize the iOS SDK appearance, you will set the appearance fields.
+This page explains how to modify styles in the Yuno iOS SDK by changing font, button, and color styles.
+To customize the iOS SDK appearance, set the appearance fields.
 This solution allows you to adapt the visual elements of the SDK to match your application brand, improving consistency and the UX.

 ## Appearance configuration

-The following table presents all available fields you can use to customize the iOS SDK.
+The following table lists all available fields you can use to customize the iOS SDK:

 | Field                            | Description                                                                                                                            |
 | -------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |